Second Müller cabinet: Historians' judgments

 It is only the end of the second Müller cabinet that is the subject of historical controversy.
 The key question is who bears the main responsibility for the breakup of the coalition in March 1930 and for the Reichstag losing so much political weight through the establishment of the presidential cabinets that followed it.
 The discussion of the Müller cabinet's end concerns both the initial conditions for the first Brüning cabinet and its significance.

 Two theses stand opposite each other.
 The first was formulated primarily by Werner Conze (1910–1986), who argued that the crisis of the party system was the main reason for the failure of parliamentary governments.
 The coalition broke apart above all because the Social Democrats refused to compromise at the end of Müller's chancellorship.
 According to Conze, the coalition was not immediately followed by a systematic attempt to roll back parliamentarism, and Brüning had in fact tried to save the endangered German democracy.

 The second, opposing thesis is based primarily on the work of Karl Dietrich Bracher (1922–2016).
-He interpreted Heinrich Brüning's chancellorship as the first stage in the dissolution of the Weimar Republic and assigns responsibility for the failure of parliamentarism to the old power elites – the president, the Reichswehr, big agriculture and heavy industry.
+He interpreted Heinrich Brüning's chancellorship as the first stage in the dissolution of the Weimar Republic and assigned responsibility for the failure of parliamentarism to the old power elites – the president, the Reichswehr, big agriculture and heavy industry.
 Even before the end of the second Müller government, the positions of the old elites, which were critical of Parliament, had had a strong influence on the DVP, whose leadership worked resolutely until the end to replace the government that was supported by the Social Democrats.
-Under the Bracher thesis, the SPD's rejection of the Brüning compromise on 27 March 1930 is sometimes criticized as a tactical mistake but not as the reason for the failure of parliamentarism.
+Under the Bracher thesis, the SPD's rejection of the Brüning compromise on 27 March 1930 is sometimes criticised as a tactical mistake but not as the reason for the failure of parliamentarism.

 The research on the end of the coalition and the beginning of the presidential cabinets makes it clear overall how much the political willingness to compromise had lessened in all the parties of the coalition since the autumn of 1929.
 The studies also show that in the spring of 1930, an anti-parliamentary alternative to the government had been developed, above all by opponents of the Social Democrats in the circle around President Hindenburg, and that it had weakened the political position of the Reichstag as a whole.
-The first presidential cabinet under Brüning was thus not only a consequence of the failure of the coalition, but as a planned alternative government it was also one of the causes of the failure.
+The first presidential cabinet under Brüning was thus not only a consequence of the failure of the coalition, but as a planned alternative government, it was also one of the causes of the failure.